-Mangrove restoration 70 mounds Mangrove restoration at city level will of be conducted at PIM area.
-This activity is expected to complement mangrove in PIM geotube construction and strengthen (Kandang coastal protection in the area.
-Furthermore, it will also protect bandeng farm pond, located behind Panjang Village) the belt.
-Reducing their risk of being inundated from coastal flooding.
-Accordingly the design of bandeng farm pond in PIM area will take account of mangrove belt that will be planted; integrating mangroves into the design will increase the physical resilience of the coastline with natural and local-based structure intervention.
-Panjang Baru Village Eco-tourism Based on observation, assessment and discussion, eco-tourism has a and Degayu high potential to be developed in Village Panjang Baru and Degayu Village.
-At the moment, the potential eco-tourism spots in both villages are regularly visited by local community.
-However those locations have not been managed by the local government.
-So that the condition are considered improper as a tourism site.
-This program will rehabilitate the location and provide basic amenities so as it will be presentable as an eco-tourism site.
-Aside from providing basic amenitis, to ensure the site is attractive enough for eco-tourism, protection of its condition is of essential; and hence the management will be driven to preserve environmental condition of the eco-tourism site and its surroundings.
-Accordingly, the site will be protected by mangrove belt in Panjang Baru village and combination of mangrove belt and also geoutube in Degayu village.
-Based on preliminary assessment, the severity of coastal flooding in Panjang Baru is not as high as Degayu village, so that mangrove belt is considered as sufficient.
-Yet prior to implementation, assessment will be made on this action to ensure its effectivenes and appropriateness.
-Reconstruction individual 24 individual sanitation facilities sanitation Similar to implementation at village facilities in level, reconstruction of individual each of the sanitation facilities will be done in area 8 targeted that are not permanently inundated.
-Reducing the risk of recurring in the issue villages (a total of 192 facilities)
+1.00

+Mangrove restoration 70 mounds

+Mangrove restoration at city level will be conducted at PIM area.
+This of mangrove in

+activity is expected to complement PIM

+geotube construction and strengthen (Kandang

+coastal protection in the area.
+Panjang

+Furthermore, it will also protect Village)

+bandeng farm pond, located behind - ,

+the belt.
+Reducing their risk of being

+inundated from coastal flooding.

+Accordingly the design of bandeng

+farm pond in PIM area will take

+account of mangrove belt that will be planted; integrating mangroves into

+the design will increase the physical

+resilience of the coastline with natural

+and local-based structure intervention.

+Eco-tourism Panjang

+Based on observation, assessment Baru Village

+and discussion, eco-tourism has a and Degayu

+high potential to be developed in Village

+Panjang Baru and Degayu Village.
+At the moment, the potential eco-tourism

+spots in both villages are regularly

+visited by local community.
+However

+those locations have not been

+managed by the local government.
+So

+that the condition are considered

+improper as a tourism site.
+This

+program will rehabilitate the location and provide basic amenities so as it

+will be presentable as an eco-tourism

+site.

+Aside from providing basic amenitis,

+to ensure the site is attractive enough for eco-tourism, protection of its

+condition is of essential; and hence

+the management will be driven to

+preserve environmental condition of

+the eco-tourism site and its

+surroundings.
+Accordingly, the site will

+be protected by mangrove belt in Panjang Baru village and combination

+of mangrove belt and also geoutube in

+Degayu village.
+Based on preliminary

+assessment, the severity of coastal

+flooding in Panjang Baru is not as high

+as Degayu village, so that mangrove

+belt is considered as sufficient.
+Yet prior to implementation, re-

+prior to implementation, re- assessment will be made on this

+action to ensure its effectivenes and

+appropriateness.

+Reconstruction of individual 24 individual

+sanitation facilities sanitation

+Similar to implementation at village facilities in

+level, reconstruction of individual sanitation facilities will be done in area each of the 8 targeted

+that are not permanently inundated. villages (a

+Reducing the risk of recurring total of 192

+sanitation issue in the area facilities)